balena-io-experimental/balena-webdriverio/README.md

 > Superior web automation now becomes portable, with high-performance ARM-based devices.

-This repository contains code of [Getting Started with Webdriverio](https://webdriver.io/docs/gettingstarted.html) compatible to run as a service on balenaCloud with any balenaOS ARM device such as BalenaFin, Raspberrypi3 and more.
+This repository contains code of [Getting Started with Webdriverio](https://webdriver.io/docs/gettingstarted.html) compatible to run as a service on balenaCloud with any balenaOS ARM device such as balenaFin, Raspberrypi3 and more.
 Tested on [balenaFin](https://www.balena.io/fin) running balenaOS 2.48.0+rev1

 ![](https://webdriver.io/img/devtools.png)